 As always, you may choose your own side dish to serve with this peach chicken but I highly recommend rice.

-Rice is a wonderful side for this chicken and if you have a little extra time, cook rice after the chicken is done.
+Rice is a wonderful side for this chicken and if you have a little extra time, cook it after the chicken is done.
 If you make rice after the chicken, you will be able to use extra sauce from the chicken and add it to the rice as it cooks.
 (About 1/4 cup.)

-IF YOU LIKE THIS PEACH CHICKEN, HERE ARE SOME MORE RECIPES YOU WILL LIKE:
+MORE EASY RECIPES YOU WILL LIKE:

 Don’t forget to sign up for email, so you won’t miss any new recipes.